Capture of Donetsk (2014): Separatist takeover

-On April 6, pro-Russian protesters gathered in Lenin Square.
+On April 6, Donetsk independence activists gathered in Lenin Square.
 After the end of the rally, around a thousand protesters marched along Artema Street to the RSA, which they began to storm.
-Protestors gathered in front of the building and clashed with police who guarded a barbed wire gate on the side of the building, eventually overwhelming them and breaking into the courtyard.
+Protesters gathered in front of the building and clashed with police who guarded a barbed wire gate on the side of the building, eventually overwhelming them and breaking into the courtyard.
 Meanwhile, another group threw a grenade inside the building and subsequently stormed it.
-Despite bringing in a water canon, police were forced to withdraw from the administration, leaving it in separatist hands.
+Despite bringing in a water canon, police were forced to withdraw from the administration, leaving it under control of protesters.
 There were reportedly 100 protestors occupying the RSA following the police withdrawal.

-On April 7, in the session hall of the Donetsk Regional State Administration, separatists proclaimed a "declaration of sovereignty of the Donetsk People's Republic", which was proclaimed on the territory of the Donetsk region.
-Separatists also announced a referendum for independence to take place no later than May 11.
+On April 7, in the session hall of the Donetsk Regional State Administration, protesters proclaimed a "declaration of sovereignty of the Donetsk People's Republic", which was proclaimed on the territory of the Donetsk region. they also announced a referendum for independence to take place no later than May 11.

 At around 03:32 on April 7, protesters stormed an SBU building at 62 Shchorsa Street, making no clear demands.
 Protesters then barricaded themselves inside with barbed wire.
 By evening, Ukrainian forces had retaken the building.
 Also on April 7, a group of unknown people drove up to the building of the Regional State Television and Radio Company (ODTRK) located at 61 Kuibyshev Street and fired several shots into the air.
 They were later forced to flee the scene when police stationed in the building's courtyard returned fire.

 On April 11, Arseniy Yatsenyuk, the Prime Minister of Ukraine, visited Donetsk and offered to grant the east of the country greater autonomy.

-On April 12, separatists seized the Interior Ministry in Donetsk, but failed to takeover the prosecutor's office.
+On April 12, protesters seized the Interior Ministry in Donetsk, but failed to take over the prosecutor's office.
 Following negotiations, the head of the Ministry of Internal Affairs in the Donetsk region, Kostyantyn Pozhidayev, resigned.

 On April 16, separatists, some armed with machine guns, seized the city hall building at 98 Artema Street.
 Some of these separatists came from the Kharkiv-based mixed martial arts group 'Oplot', which would later develop into the Oplot Brigade.
 One of the leaders of the group, Yevhen Zhylin, described the events surrounding the capture of the city hall:

 Everyone hoped that it would be like in Crimea.
 We would turn to Russia and everything would be fine.
 "Oplot" was almost the only public organization that had a power block at that time.
 And we seized the city administration building and defended it so that no one would rob it.

 Pro-Ukrainian protesters rally in Donetsk on April 17.

 At 18:00 on April 17, a pro-Ukrainian rally took place in Victory park with around 5,000 in attendance at its peak.
 Protestors sung the national anthem of Ukraine and waved Ukrainian flags.